 By shifting your sleep position, you could aid digestion, reduce snoring, and relieve back pressure; we detail how you can make this an easier transition below.

-Can help sleep apnea problems – The lateral position is less restrictive on airways, allowing them to remain unblocked, which is a common cause of apnea and snoring.
-Research has found that men who sleep on their backs experience sleep apnea twice as much as men who sleep on their left sides.[1]
+• Can help sleep apnea problems – The lateral position is less restrictive on airways, allowing them to remain unblocked, which is a common cause of apnea and snoring.
+Research has found that adults who sleep on their backs experience worse obstructive sleep apnea1, which can include symptoms like loud snoring.
 Couples often struggle with one person snoring, given how common the issue is.
 Luckily, shifting your position might let you and your partner get better sleep.

-Good for sleep during pregnancy – Back sleeping can create breathing problems, leading to low blood pressure and poor blood circulation to the baby and heart.
-Resting on your stomach is physically more difficult as the pregnancy develops.
-Using a body pillow or cushion between your legs when sleeping on your side might help you snooze with more comfort during pregnancy.[2]
+• Good for sleep during pregnancy – Back sleeping can create a myriad off issues2, including low blood pressure and poor blood circulation to the baby and heart, and resting on your stomach can become uncomfortable as the pregnancy develops.
+Using a body pillow or cushion between your legs when sleeping on your side might help you snooze with more comfort during pregnancy.

-Clears toxins – Sleeping flushes out toxins, but researchers have found that resting laterally can remove up to 25 percent more toxins and plaque from your brain that may lead to Alzheimer’s disease.
-Try sleeping on your side— you may be able to extend your life and heighten its quality.[3]
+• Clears toxins – Sleeping flushes out toxins, but researchers have found that resting laterally can remove up to 25 percent more toxins3 and plaque from your brain that may lead to Alzheimer’s disease.

-Can alleviate neck and back pain – Stomach snoozers put a strain on their necks because they are constantly placing pressure on their lower back and often their necks as well.
-Many chiropractors warn against this posture because of this exact issue.
-A number of these sleepers suffer from back pain because of spinal misalignment.[4]
+• Can alleviate neck and back pain – Stomach sleepers put a strain on their bodies because they are constantly placing pressure on their lower back and often their necks as well.
+Many chiropractors warn against this posture4 because of this exact issue.
 Sleeping on your side can help with proper spine alignment, relieving some of that back and neck pain.

 How to Train Yourself to Sleep on Your Side